 Fig. 11.
-Examples of positive example patches (left) and negative examples patches (right) used for training three different eye detectors.
-Each patch is 24×24 pixels. (a) For this detector, positive examples were chosen to be centered on the eye (t=0), with scaling factor q=1. (b) This eye detector uses the same scaling factor in (a), but with offset parameter t chosen such that the eye is off center to maximize pixels generated by face. (c) Here, we use a smaller value of q=.22, so that the eye fills the window.
+Examples of positive (left) and negative (right) example patches used for training three different eye detectors.
+Each patch is $24 \times 24$ pixels.
+(A) For this detector, positive examples were chosen centered on the eye (t = 0), with scaling factor q = 1.
+(B) This detector uses the same scaling factor in (A), but with offset parameter t chosen such that the eye is off center to maximize pixels generated by face.
+(C) With a smaller value of q = .22, the eye fills the window.